 Our dedicated programs span finance, operations, data analysis, business administration and more, and many of our applicants have gone on to work in a variety of exciting roles across the business.

-To celebrate National Apprenticeship Week 2020 (3-7 Feb, 2020), we chat to three of our own – Fizan in Innovation (L), Olivia in Data & Analytics (C) and Lucy in Revenue Management (R) – to hear more about their experiences at IAG Cargo.
+To celebrate National Apprenticeship Week 2020 (3-7 Feb, 2020), we chat to three of our own – Fizan in Innovation (L) and Olivia in Data & Analytics (R) – to hear more about their experiences at IAG Cargo.

 What made you apply for an apprenticeship at IAG Cargo?

 Fizan: At school, I studied science, tech and IT subjects at GCSE, and focused on business, philosophy and mathematics at A-level.
 The prospect of working on ground-breaking tech projects that could make a big difference was what really drew me to the role, but also the broader vision of IAG Cargo and what the company stands for.
 Whether that is transporting wildlife to safe environments or shipping medicine across the world, it is an opportunity to contribute to positive change.

 Olivia: I really wanted to work for IAG Cargo after completing a week of work experience in the Business Insights team whilst I was in college.
 The team was really friendly and welcoming, I learned a lot about the world of working and it gave me a taste for more!
 The career fairs at Heathrow gave me a lot of inspiration to consider both working and learning (the added benefit of no university fees didn’t hurt either!).

 What does a day in the life look like?